TheRevanite/C4PS/README.md

 4. Run the pipeline locally to verify behavior
 5. Push and open a PR

-## Files changed in this update

-- `README.md` — expanded project layout, documented additional scripts, weights, and usage examples.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

----

-**Updated to reflect additional scripts, weight files, and folders present in the repository.**